ietf-wg-cellar/matroska-specification/subtitles.md

 3\.
 The subtitle itself.
 4\.
 A blank line indicating the start of a new subtitle.

 When placing SRT in Matroska, part 3 is converted to UTF-8 (S_TEXT/UTF8) and placed in the data portion of the Block.
-Part 2 is used to set the timecode of the Block, and BlockDuration element.
+Part 2 is used to set the timestamp of the Block, and BlockDuration element.
 Nothing else is used.

 Here is an example SRT file: